Sebasvasquezz/Architect-patterns-secure/README.md

    - `setDescription(String description)`: Sets the description of the property.

 The `PropertyController` interacts with the `PropertyService`, which in turn communicates with the `PropertyRepository` to handle database operations.
 The `Property` class serves as the data model that is stored and retrieved from the database.

+1. **UserController**: This is the REST controller that manages user-related HTTP requests.
+It provides endpoints for user registration and authentication.
+The methods in this class delegate the business logic to the `UserService`.

+   - `registerUser(User user)`: Registers a new user in the system.
+   - `authenticate(User user)`: Authenticates a user and returns a token or response indicating successful login.

+2. **UserService**: This class contains the business logic related to user management.
+It interacts with the `UserRepository` to perform CRUD operations on users.
+It handles tasks such as saving new users, loading user details for authentication, and verifying credentials.

+   - `loadUserByUsername(String username)`: Retrieves user details needed for authentication by the username.
+   - `save(User user)`: Saves a new user to the database.
+   - `authenticate(String username, String rawPassword)`: Verifies the username and password for authentication.

+3. **UserRepository**: This interface extends Spring Data JPA's `JpaRepository` and provides the data access layer for the `User` entity.
+It includes methods to find users by their username.
+The implementation is automatically provided by Spring Data JPA.

+   - `findByUsername(String username)`: Finds a user in the database by their username.

+4. **User**: This is the entity class that represents a user in the system.
+It includes attributes like `id`, `username`, and `password`.
+This class is mapped to the database and is used by the repository for persistence.

+   - `getId()`: Returns the ID of the user.
+   - `setId(Long id)`: Sets the ID of the user.
+   - `getUsername()`: Returns the username of the user.
+   - `setUsername(String username)`: Sets the username of the user.
+   - `getPassword()`: Returns the password of the user.
+   - `setPassword(String password)`: Sets the password of the user.

+The `UserController` interacts with the `UserService`, which then communicates with the `UserRepository` to manage users in the database.
+The `User` class serves as the data model that is persisted and retrieved during the authentication and registration processes.

 ### Docker Compose Configuration